|Nutritional Guidelines (per serving)|

 I developed these hamburger buns specifically for my recipe for pulled pork BBQ sandwiches.
-Here in East Tennessee BBQ sandwiches, we usually use hamburger buns for the bread.
+Here in East Tennessee, for barbecue sandwiches we usually use hamburger buns for the bread.
 I wanted to kick up the flavor and make a bun more substantial than the things sold in the supermarket.
-These buns are versatile; use them for sandwiches, burgers and just about anything grilled on your BBQ.
+These buns are versatile; use them for sandwiches, burgers and just about anything grilled on your barbecue.

 - 3 1/2 cup all-purpose flour